munki/CloudFrontMiddleware/README.md

 If you use a `munkiaccess.pem` file, the preferred location of this file is `/usr/local/munki/middleware/munkiaccess.pem`, but the path `/usr/local/munki/munkiaccess.pem` (which is used by the Python implementation of this middleware) should work as well.

+You can find the installer pkg at https://github.com/munki/CloudFrontMiddleware/releases

-To build the middleware plugin and an Installer pkg that installs it, cd into this directory and run `./build_pkg.sh`.
+If you prefer to build the middleware plugin and an Installer pkg that installs it, cd into this directory and run `./build_pkg.sh`.
 You will need a recent version of Xcode.